kimjy99/shopping_cart/README.md

   <img src="./screenshot/15.png" style="width:200px;"/>
 </p>

+You can tap shopping cart to load it or tap floating action button to add new one.

 There is two popup menu items:
 - Sort shopping carts in old/latest order
 - Delete shopping carts